dret/webconcepts/concepts/link-relation/stylesheet.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/stylesheet"
 title:         "Link Relation: stylesheet"
+concept-name:  Link Relation
+concept-value: stylesheet
 description: "Refers to an external style sheet.
 See the section on external style sheets for details.
 This is used together with the link type \"Alternate\" for user-selectable alternate style sheets."
 ---